REED14/256BlazingSort/README.md

 (10 in the case of numbers larger than unsigned long long)

 You can verify time complexity in the number of steps.

+Create a file called "numbers.txt" and put there the numbers that you want to sort.